laforge49/JActor2/README.md

 -----

 So far everything we have looked at, while fully asynchronous, is entirely sequential--doing one thing at a time in a pre-determined order.
-But doing things in parallel is as simple as having multiple sends.
+But doing things in parallel is as simple as having multiple outstanding sends.

 ```java